heshenghuan/LSTM-CRF/README.md

 If your token has more than 2 columns, you may need change the fields and template depends on how you want to do extraction.

-In this project, I disabled suffix of feature to extract words in a context window.
+In this project, I disabled prefix of feature to extract words in a context window.

 ## Embeddings